Dance in Primary school encourages flexibility in thinking, creativity, and perseverance. These are all necessary for building skills for mathematics.

 Try to use Polya’s Problem Solving Model when doing these kinds of activities by dividing the lesson into Think, Plan, Do and Lookback activities.
 It fits nicely with a creative Arts approach and encourages children to see further synergies in the processes used for problem solving in Dance and Mathematics.

-Themes and ideas for teaching Maths Dance
+Themes and ideas for teaching Mathematics Dance

 The obvious themes that link Mathematics to Dance are about shapes, patterns, angles, symmetry, geometry, multiplication, subtraction, division, and addition.
 However, by looking at the dancers’ bodies in relation to one another, and the space in which the dancer moves, we can design activities that require more complex consideration.